ninest/nextbus-website/content/guides/basic.md

 <ImgComp src="basic/favorites.png" />

-Add buses you take often to your favorites.
+YOu can add all your frequently used bus services to your favorites.

-### Context-aware favorites
+### Location-aware favorites

-When you open the app the next time, if you have any favorites that are **near** you, they will be shown at the top of the screen.
-This decision is made by the app.
+When you open the app the next time, if you have any favorites that are close to your current location, they will be shown at the top of the screen.

-If none of your favorites are near by, the app will show you a list of all near by bus stops.
+If none of your favorites are nearby, the app will show you a list of all near by bus stops.

+## 3. Discover other features!